 - Review the orientation pack, including the WOOFer Work Exchange Schedule, WOOFer Policies & FAQs and WOOFer Curriculum Checklist (complete and initial at bottom of each page)

-- Sign-up for a communal cooking night at our Monday team meeting
+- Sign-up for a communal cooking night at our Monday team meeting (not applicable year round)

 - Sign-up for a weekly task (refer to task checklist) for maintaining our communal living areas at our Monday team meeting